-We prepare organisations for successful transformation by diagnosing misalignment, identifying risk and maximising opportunity.
-Before launching a major business change or project, understand the impact of your people, processes, systems and outputs.
-Move ahead with a data-driven roadmap supported by business reporting and dashboards.
+We prepare Australian organisations for successful transformation, system and operational change by diagnosing misalignment, identifying risk and maximising opportunity.
+Before a major business change, understand the impact of your people, processes, systems and outputs.

-Notitia's Business Readiness Assessment and Project Readiness Assessment provides a 1:1 insight into your people, processes, systems and outputs, led in person by Notitia's executive.
+Notitia's Business Readiness, Project Readiness and Change Readiness Assessments provide an insight into your people, processes, systems and outputs, led in person by our executive.
+Identify risks and opportunities, backed by performance reporting, dashboards and a business implementation roadmap, for data-driven decision making.

 Clarity before major business decisions: validate assumptions, uncover new data, fill in gaps and plan for growth with evidence-based decisions that inform your strategic plan.